Sanchit-mathur/CSharpProjects/README.md

 - Expand the Calculator to include advanced mathematical functions.
 - Integrate data persistence for the Contact Book, allowing contacts to be saved and loaded from a file.

-## Contributing
-Contributions are welcome!
-If you'd like to improve this repository, please fork it and submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.